Beckman Catholic sets revised date for commencement

 DYERSVILLE, Iowa – Beckman Catholic High School has announced a revised schedule for activities due to the coronavirus pandemic.

-“We are looking to have all of our events on one day due to the coronavirus situation,” Marcel Kielkucki, Beckman Catholic principal stated in the release.
+“We are looking to have all of our events on one day due to the coronavirus situation,” stated Principal Marcel Kielkucki in a press release.
 “It’s our hope we can have these special events in their traditional format but will adjust as needed based on what will be allowable for large-group gatherings at that time.”

 Visit forms.gle/A4QXeiKwwHEs6S2U9 to request a refund.